-I wish to thank J. McGlade, R. Mohn, R. O'Boyle, A. Sinclair, and M. Sinclair of the Biological Sciences Branch, Scotia-Fundy Region, Canadian Department of Fisheries and Oceans, for their useful comments on an earlier version of this paper.
-I also thank G. Stevens, Regulations Unit, Department of Fisheries and Oceans, Halifax, N. S. for advice on Canadian regulations.
-I am particularly grateful to R. C. Hennemuth, National Marine Fisheries Service, Woods Hole, Mass., USA, for information concerning the formulation of the first USA haddock closure proposals, and to him, R. O'Boyle and A. W. H. Needler, St. Andrews, N. B., for critical review of this text.
+I wish to thank J. McGlade, R. Mohn, R. O'Boyle, A. Sinclair, and M. Sinclair of the Biological Sciences Branch, Scotia-Fundy Region, DFO, Canada for their useful comments on an earlier version of this paper.
+I also thank G. Stevens, Regulations Unit, DFO, Halifax, N.S. for advice on Canadian regulations.
+I am particularly grateful to R.C.
+Hennemuth, NMFS, Woods Hole, Mass., USA, for information concerning the formulation of the first USA haddock closure proposals, and to both him and R. O'Boyle for critical review of this text.